gvnsavinash/cis6930fa24-project1/README.md

 #### 2. **Helper Functions for Redaction (`helper.py`)**

 This module includes several helper functions to perform redaction and manage file operations.
 It also includes internal functions for retrieving related terms and censoring sentences based on a list of keywords.
+Here i used RedactorClass where it consists of global variables which it helps for other functions to track and count the values , details of all functions (hide_terms_in_sentences , apply_redaction ) inside of class as follows :

 **`apply_redaction(text, entities, redact_names=False, redact_dates=False, redact_phones=False, redact_address=False, redact_topics=[])`**
 - **Purpose**: